DarluceReis/multi-protocol-routing-project/README.md

-# 🌐 Advanced Network Protocols
+# 🌐 Multi-Protocol Routing Project
 This repository contains the configuration and a detailed explanation of a complex network topology I designed and implemented in Cisco Packet Tracer.
 The project demonstrates advanced skills in dynamic routing, protocol redistribution, and network security.

 ---